-In this article we are going to explain the steps involved in configuring the Source Qualifier Transformation in Informatica with example.
-For this example, we are going to use the below show data (Employee table)
+For this Informatica Source Qualifier Transformation example, we are going to use the below show data (Employee table)

 and the Department table